thesassway/thesassway.com/source/advanced/how-to-programtically-go-from-one-color-to-another-in-sass.html.markdown

 Each color scheme is made up of a few secondary colors that are based on the key color.
 The secondary colors are generally simple variations on the key color.
 One is a little lighter, another has less saturation, another a slightly different hue...
 You get the idea.

-Now Sass allows us to use tools like `lighten()` and `adjust-hue()` to programatically generate the secondary colors that we need, but often the differences between the key color and the secondary colors are not simple transformations.
+Now Sass allows us to use tools like `lighten()` and `adjust-hue()` to programmatically generate the secondary colors that we need, but often the differences between the key color and the secondary colors are not simple transformations.

 This got me thinking!
 What if we could calculate the mathematical relationship between two colors and use that calculation to generate colors of other themes?

 ## Understanding colors

 Before we go too far, perhaps it would be a good idea to review how colors actually work in CSS.
-I've got a older article on my own website that gives a good overview of [Colors in CSS](http://hugogiraudel.com/2012/11/27/css-colors/).
+I've got an older article on my own website that gives a good overview of [Colors in CSS](http://hugogiraudel.com/2012/11/27/css-colors/).
 Go on.
 Have a look!
 I can wait.

 Okay, ready now?
 So you've probably figured out that colors can be written using an HSL representation.
 HSL stands for *Hue Saturation Lightness*, the three main components of a color.
 According to Wikipedia: